jakubsob/cucumber/README.md

 cucumber::test()
 ```

 By default this command will look for Feature files in `tests/testthat` directory and step definitions in `tests/testthat/steps` directory.
-You can change these defaults by providing `feature_path` and `steps_path` arguments to `cucumber()` function.
+You can change these defaults by providing `feature_path` and `steps_path` arguments to `cucumber::test()` function.

 ## How it works